Allowing people a voice

 [This post was originally a comment in reply to jcuknz in this thread.]

-7 thoughts on “Allowing people a voice
+7 Replies to “Allowing people a voice”

 1. Allow me to anticipate the usual objecters: “Oh, but they’re not telling the whole story!
 We need all the facts to make an informed judgement!
 Sam needs to man up!
 Chris should stop expecting a free ride!
 Moana gave implied consent!”